vaibhavswire/liveobsidian/Whiteboard.md

 ---
 created: 2024-12-01T17:00:32+05:30
-modified: 2024-12-18T05:22:58+05:30
+modified: 2024-12-18T06:19:48+05:30
 ---

 # whiteboard

-Walking on eggshells
 Laotzu taois Liberal.
 John locke started 1660s no divine right to rule theory that led to enlightenment and other historical and philosophical movements.
 Tanzimat in Tk reform of jurisprudence.
 Nahda in West Asia.
-Lawfare, shaunda, voting with our feet, narishkeit, passing the smell test, patootie, compos mentis,ḥuṣpāh (חֻצְפָּה), meaning "insolence", "cheek" or audacity.
+Lawfare, Walking on eggshells, shaunda, voting with our feet, narishkeit, passing the smell test, patootie, compos mentis,ḥuṣpāh (חֻצְפָּה), meaning "insolence", "cheek" or audacity.

 What Russian is to Gk, Hbw is to Latin
 ....